B3nac/InjuredAndroid/README.md

 ### Setup for a physical device

+1. Download injuredandroid.apk from Github

-1. Enable debugging on your test phone.
+1. Enable USB debugging on your Android test phone.

 2. Connect your phone and your pc with a usb cable.

-3. Install via adb. `adb install InjuredAndroid.apk`.
+3. Install via adb. `adb install injuredandroid.apk`.

 ### Setup for an Android Emulator using Android Studio